top of page

 Duck_edited.png

 My journey with MS (the Duck) began in the 1980's.
 I was experiencing occasional numbness to my left arm and leg, urgency with bladder and bowel, and a lot of fatigue at times.
-I later learned that the electric shocks that occasionally went down my arms, the heat sensitivity and occasional blurry vision were also related.
-As with many people diagnosed with MS, these strange symptoms had come and gone over the years prior to me seeking medical care.
-After having my second child in 1989, I became extremely fatigued and weak.
+I later learned that the electric shocks that occasionally went down my arms, the heat sensitivity, and occasional blurry vision were also related.
+As with many diagnosed with MS, these strange symptoms had come and gone over the years prior to me seeking medical care.
+After having my second child in 1989, I became extremely fatigued, weak, and experienced numbness again.
 I was diagnosed with possible postpartum depression and given Prozac.
-Over time I recovered and stopped the Prozac.
-We left it at that and did not investigate further.
+Over time everything improved and I decided to stop the Prozac.
+I did not investigate further.

-In 1994 I sought medical care and began investigating the symptoms.
-During the initial years, MRIs were not conclusive and I did not meet the criteria to confirm a diagnosis of MS. Unfortunately, that meant that I did not qualify to receive MS treatments to slow the the attacks or progression.
-Since the doctors didn't know for sure what was causing the symptoms, they offered several potential labels (none of which I wanted).
+In 1994 I sought medical care and began investigating the symptoms that were coming and going.
+During the initial years, MRIs were not conclusive and I did not meet the criteria to confirm a diagnosis of MS. Unfortunately, that meant that I did not qualify to receive MS treatments that slow the the attacks or progression.
+The doctors offered several potential labels (none of which I wanted).
 As an Advance Practice RN, I knew that MS was a likely cause but hoped it was not.
 My brother Mike often said “if it walks like a duck . . . and it quacks like a duck . . . “. .
-I seriously did not want it to be a Duck (MS) and often replied “it might just be a goose” and changed the subject.
-Five attacks in and five rounds of high dose IV steroids later, in 2001 I experienced a severe attack.
-All of my previous symptoms came back with a vengeance and I was not able to walk without assistance.
+I seriously did not want it to be a Duck (MS) and often replied “it might be a goose” and changed the subject.
+In 2001 after experiencing five attacks with five rounds of high dose IV steroids, I experienced a severe attack.
+All of my previous symptoms came back with a vengeance and a few more came up.
+I was no longer able to walk without assistance.
 Enter my first cane and walker.
 The MRI of my brain lit up like the North Texas Sky on a clear night and the diagnosis of Relapsing Remitting MS (RRMS) was finally confirmed.
-So it wasn’t a goose after all!
-It seemed easier to deal with calling this ‘thing’ my Duck rather than a chronic, incurable, and potentially disabling condition.
+So it wasn’t a goose after all.
+After the attack It seemed easier to deal with calling this ‘thing’ my Duck rather than the chronic, incurable, and potentially disabling condition it is.
 I still refer to the MS as my Duck today - some 30+ years later.
-My Duck and have learned to get along .
+My Duck and have learned to get along, work together, and succeed with getting on with a good life .

-I now want to share the knowledge I've acquired and the lessons learned with everyone impacted by MS. The Duck and I have made peace and work together daily with the goal to succeed in building our future.
-I know now that if the duck isn’t happy, then no one is happy!
-Join me in celebrating the 30+ years since that life changing MRI as I branch out to offer MS Wellness Coaching, Education, and make myself available to support you wherever you are in your MS experience.
+The Duck and I have made peace and work together daily with the goals to get along and succeed in building our future.
+I know that if the duck isn’t happy, then no one is happy so I focus on keeping the it happy!
+Join me in celebrating the 30+ years since that life changing MRI as I branch out to offer MS Wellness Coaching, education, and make myself available to support you wherever you are in your MS experience.
 I look forward to hearing your story, exploring where you want to go, and supporting you to find your unique path to success.
-Aim high and let's work together to live your dreams!
+Aim high and let's work together to support you to reach your best life goals and dreams!

 bottom of page